 The perforated pad is installed in the pocket.
 When sweat causes odor, remove the rods, take the pad out and wash it in cold water.

-*The above function is enabled by the highly flexible carbon frame.
-But please note that the carbon frame itself is not so strong, so our recommended comfortable maximum load for ONE is 11 kilograms.
+*This feature is made possible by the highly flexible carbon frame.
+However, please note that the frame is not built for heavy loads—we recommend a comfortable maximum load of 11 kg.

 1. Loosen the waist stabilizer straps.

-2. Tighten the shoulder straps to keep the backpack closer.
+2. Tighten the shoulder straps to bring the pack closer to your body.

 3. Tighten the shoulder load lifters.